 one time and apart from two who donated just $10, none of these 'friends' even donated one single dollar to his campaign fund: nor did they email him more

 than just a few times, despite numerous pleas.
 So it's highly unllkely that any of them would be willing to make a journey to any court.

-What became clear to me from the second, third and fourth examples is that Kangas is not only willing to waste people's
+The second, third and fourth examples indicated to me that Kangas is not only willing to waste people's

-time and money, but he clearly does not wish to actually pursue his case himself, which makes me believe that he knows there is no possibility of success.
+time and money, but he does not appear to want to pursue the case himself, which makes me believe that he knows there is no possibility of success.
 Indeed, what would he possibly say in an appeal?
 (He has already, unsuccessfully, lodged an appeal against the jury issues raised after the trial.)
-He knows this, although he sees nothing wrong with encouraging well-meaning people from wasting their time on pointless and costly exercises that conclude as a dead end.
-Kangas likes to say that he is innocent, and he also wishes to pursue his claim of innocence, when the above examples indicate this is not so.
+He knows this, although he is willing to encourage well-meaning people to waste their time on pointless and costly exercises that conclude as a dead end.
 When I first wrote to him, he made the pitiful statement that he had no one to support him to fight his case, but I later discovered (although it took nearly a year) that he has had support in the past but this was abandoned when it appeared his claims were false or suspect.
 So, there is the ridiculous cycle of people being taken in by his claims, spending time and/or money in examining his case, and then realizing his claim is false or at least doubtful, and this is then repeated by the next person who Kangas convinces, and so on...